 This is the first marriage.
 For Adam, it takes someone who is both like him and unlike him to be fruitful and multiply.
 She is bone of his bone and flesh of his flesh: they share a common humanity, both made in God’s image.
 And yet they’re not identical.
 She is woman, he is man.

 What does it mean that marriage is a one-flesh union?
-Listen to how Paul talks about it in Eph 5:28-31, where he cites this passage of Genesis.
+Listen to how Paul talks about it in Eph 5:28-32, where he cites this passage of Genesis.
 “In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 29 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, 30 because we are members of his body.
-31 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”
+31 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.
+This mystery is profound, and I am saying that it refers to Christ and the church.”
 Human beings are body and soul.
-And when a husband and wife marry, their bodies are united through sexual intercourse.
+And when a husband and wife marry, their lives are united, and their bodies are united through sexual intercourse.
 Their relationship of union symbolizes the union between Christ and the church.
 As the bride in the book of Song of Solomon says, “I am my beloved’s and my beloved is mine” (Song 6:3).
 In other words, marriage is a relationship of mutual self-giving, a self-giving that isn’t merely sexual, but in which sexual union plays a unique role in joining the couple as one flesh.

 So what is marriage?
 Here’s a definition: A covenantal, bodily union of one man and one woman, open to the gift of procreation, symbolic of the relationship between Christ and the church.